What’s A Good 800m Time? The Average Time To Run 800m By Age + Sex

-In track and field, there is a wide variety of events and race distances, such as the 100-meter, 200-meter, and 400-meter sprints, hurdles, throws, relays, cross country, and so on.
+In track and field, there are a wide variety of events and race distances, such as the 100-meter, 200-meter, and 400-meter sprints, as well as hurdles, throws, relays, cross country, and so on.

 The 800-meter event is considered a middle-distance event where both speed and endurance play a part.
-This event occurs on a 400-meter track.
+It takes place on a 400-meter track.

 As runners, we tend to compare ourselves to others regarding time and distance averages to see how we stack up with our peers.
 By doing this, we can get an idea of where we stand regarding fitness level for our age group and sex.